mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/_index.md

 | `channel`        | A dropdown to select channels.                           |
 | `markdown`       | Only visible on modal forms.
 An arbitrary markdown text. |

 Markdown fields are a special field that allows you to better format your form.
-They will not generate any value towards the app.
+They will not generate any value in the form submission sent to the app.
 The content is defined in the field description.

 All fields include ([godoc](https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Field)):